-• CF-IDF: Concept frequency inverse document frequency (CF-IDF) (Goossen et al., 2011) is an extension of TF-IDF, which replaces terms with semantic concepts from a knowledge base.
-162 The use of a knowledge base decreases noise in profiles (Abel et al., 2011).
-In addition, since a 163 knowledge base can store multiple labels for a concept, the method directly supports synonyms.
-For example, the concept "recommender systems" of the ACM Computing Classification Systems 165 (ACM CCS) has multiple labels, including "recommendation systems", "recommendation engine", 166 and "recommendation platforms".
-167
+CF-IDF: Concept frequency inverse document frequency (CF-IDF) (Goossen et al., 2011) is an extension of TF-IDF, which replaces terms with semantic concepts from a knowledge base.
+The use of a knowledge base decreases noise in profiles (Abel et al., 2011b; Middleton et al., 2004).
+In addition, since a knowledge base can store multiple labels for a concept, the method directly supports synonyms.
+For example, the concept "recommender systems" of the ACM Computing 182 Classification Systems (ACM CCS) has multiple labels, including "recommendation systems", 183